Piyu-Pika/my_notes_app/README.md

 - 💾 Tap 'Save Note' to store your note
 - 🔍 Use the search functionality in the app bar to find specific notes
 - 💬 Chat with your notes to get AI-powered insights and answers
+- 🤖 Use AI commands (/edit, /update, /rewrite, /addemoji, /translate) to manipulate your notes
 - 🌓 Toggle between light and dark modes for comfortable viewing
 - 🗂️ Archive notes you don't need frequently
 - 🗑️ Move notes to trash and restore them if needed